XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 ### Can the Liu clones get stat buffs?

 > Yes, via tile scans.
 Note that the clones are not classified as any gun types.

+### What is vulnerability?

+> A debuff that amplifies all damage recieved from all sources after armor calculation.